All shows have been cancelled until further notice. Please check back for updated information.

 A motivational journey through time and a celebration of life on Earth.
 Many recent discoveries related to life science are featured, demonstrating to youth that if there was ever a time that science made its greatest advances, it would be right now!

-This premier Imaginarium show recreates the splendor of Maya architecture and astronomy.
+his Imaginarium show recreates the splendor of Maya architecture and astronomy.
 Grammy Award winner and Oscar nominee Lila Downs narrates this magnificent journey through Maya cities and temples aligned to the movements of the Sun, Moon and planets.

 Rediscover the treasures of this advanced civilization whose sophisticated mathematics predicted eclipses, forecast seasonal change and formulated a calendar of extraordinary precision.